-This command reads the next ID field and ID ECC field that is encountered on the disk or tape.
+This command reads the next ID fields and ID ECC fields that are encountered on the disk or tape.
 It transfers both fields to memory.
 The ID ECC field is checked for errors.

 It can be used to establish track orientation on tape or disk.
 It can also be used in error recovery procedures to determine if the read-write heads are positioned over the correct track.